They say opinions are like noses; everyone has one.

 The boss, the Facebook posts from listeners, the sales manager, or the weekend disc jockey, everyone has an opinion on what your station should be doing to be better.
 At least for them.

-On this Mother’s Day, I wonder what advice we could get from Mom.
+On this Mother’s Day I wonder what Mom would say!

 Be a good friend